• Skip to primary navigation

 • Dice the meat into small cubes, about 1 cm/ 0.4 inches.
 Set aside.

-• Heat the lard or oil in a heavy bottomed stewing pan or Dutch oven.
-Fry the onions until golden.
+• Cook onions: Quarter the onions and slice the quarters very thinly.
+Heat the lard or oil in the pan.
+Cook the onions until golden.
 Add the paprika powder and stir very well.

-• After this time check the meat, it should be very tender and the onions should be “melted” or dissolved, you should not be able to recognize their form anymore.
+• Check: After this time check the meat, it should be very tender and the onions should be “melted” or dissolved, you should not be able to recognize their form anymore.
 If the meat is not perfectly tender and the onions can still be seen and felt in the mouth, continue cooking the pörkölt for another 15 minutes, then check again.

-• At this point, if you have too much liquid in the pot, remove the lid and continue cooking the pörkölt for another 5-10 minutes or until the water evaporates.
+• Reduce: At this point, if you have too much liquid in the pot, remove the lid and continue cooking the pörkölt for another 5-10 minutes or until the water evaporates.

-• Adjust the taste with salt and pepper and serve with nokedli – Hungarian flour dumplings, mashed or boiled potatoes, Spätzle or regular noodles.
-And also with sour cucumbers or other preserved vegetables.
+Serve with nokedli – Hungarian flour dumplings, mashed or boiled potatoes, Spätzle or regular noodles.
+It can also be served with sour cucumbers or other preserved vegetables.

 Nutrition